 - You must be 18 years old or over

-- You must be completing an animal related course which requires work experience
+- You must be completing/ considering a related course

 - You must be able to independently complete an Application Form and satisfactory Health Questionnaire, and communicate directly (not through parents)